Ukrainians return from abroad to fight Russian invasion

 There are about 200,000 Ukrainian workers in the Czech Republic, the majority of them men.

-Czech railways say Ukrainian men traveling back to Ukraine can take any train free of charge.
+Czech railways said Ukrainian men traveling back to Ukraine can take any train free of charge.
 They need to travel through Poland or Slovakia to reach Ukraine.

 Ukrainian President Volodymyr Zelenskyy has stayed in the capital, Kyiv, boosting the morale of Ukrainian fighters as Russian troops were closing in on the city and huge explosions lit up the sky early Sunday.
 Zelenskyy has banned men of military age, 18 to 60, from leaving the country.
 Ukrainian authorities have also called on foreign volunteers to come and fight in Ukraine’s defense.